FYSETC/FYSETC-Cheetah/bootloader/README.md

 - Power the board with power supply and connect the board to your PC with USB cable

-- Double the click "FlyMcu.exe" software
+- Double the click `FlyMcu.exe` software

 ![image-20210706170320150](images/Flymcu.png)